congratulations to melissa england and amanda taylor for becoming partners at barrett | matura1/7/2019

 Attorneys Jeff Matura and Amanda Taylor assisted with an argument presented to the United States Supreme Court regarding whether the Age Discrimination in Employment Act ("ADEA") applies to public employers that have less than 20 employees.
 The argument was presented to the United States Supreme Court on the first day of its Fall 2018 session.

 The case involves a lawsuit that two former employees filed against the Mount Lemmon Fire District.
 The trial court dismissed the lawsuit after agreeing with Mr. Matura and Ms. Taylor's arguments that the ADEA does not apply because the Fire District had less than 20 employees.
 The Ninth Circuit reversed the trial court's decision and concluded that the 20-employee threshhold only applies to private employers, but not to public employers such as the Fire District.
 The Ninth Circuit's decision was contrary to the decision of every other Circuit Court that had analyzed the same issue.
 Mr. Matura and Ms. Taylor then filed a petition to the United States Supreme Court, which agreed to hear the issue and resolve the Circuit Court split that existed following the Ninth Circuit's decision.
 Mr. Matura and Ms. Taylor assisted with the arguments to the United States Supreme Court and requested that the Court conclude that the 20-employee threshhold within the ADEA applies to both public and private employers.
 The United States Supreme Court took the matter under advisement and is expected to issue a ruling within the next several months.
-For more information on this issue, please contact Mr. Matura or Ms. Taylor.
+For more information on this issue, please contact Mr. Matura.
 Arizona Court of Appeals Rules “Hashish” Not Covered Under Arizona’s Medical Marijuana Act6/27/2018

 The Arizona Court of Appeals, in their recent ruling in State v.
 Jones, No. 1 CA-CR 16-0703 has held that “hashish” is not covered as “marijuana” under the Arizona Medical Marijuana Act (“AMMA”).
 Hashish is a resin extracted from marijuana plant.
 The case arose from the criminal conviction of Rodney Jones in March 2013, when Jones was found in possession of a jar containing .05 ounces of hashish.
 Jones was a registered qualifying patient under the AMMA.
 Jones was indicted on one count each of possession of the drug cannabis and possession of drug paraphernalia- the jar containing the cannabis.
 Jones moved to dismiss the charges, arguing that his valid AMMA card provided an absolute defense.
 The Superior Court denied his motion, convicting Jones in September 2016 to 3.5 years’ imprisonment.

 The AMMA defines marijuana as the “dried flowers of the marijuana plant, and any mixture or preparation thereof…” [1] (Emphasis added).
 Lawyers for Jones argued that hashish is a preparation of the marijuana plant, and thus allowed under the AMMA.
 The Court of Appeals disagreed and sided with the State, finding that hashish is not a “preparation” of the marijuana plant, but an extracted resin, and thus distinct from marijuana allowed under the AMMA.
 The Court cited to a 1978 case, State v.
 Floyd,[2] which notes the “great potency” of hashish, rendering it “susceptible to serious and extensive abuse.”[3]
 Judge Kenton Jones wrote a dissenting opinion, arguing that the AMMA’s definition of marijuana “clearly encompasses all forms of the marijuana plant, including its resin” and advocated for an interpretation that is consistent with the “spirit and purpose of the AMMA.”
 This case will no doubt have wide implications on the medical marijuana industry.
 It’s estimated that 40 percent of dispensary sales are made up of “concentrates” such as hashish and resins.[4]
 If you have questions regarding this recent ruling, contact Jeff Matura, Tabitha Myers, or Melissa England at 602-792-5705.
 Learn more about the Barrett | Matura Cannabis Law Practice Group.
 You can read the Court's Full Decision here.
 [1] A.R.S.
 Sec.
 36-2801(15).
 [2] 120 Ariz.
 358, 360 (App.
 1978) [3] Id.
-[4]http://www.phoenixnewtimes.com/news/cannabis-extracts-arizona-dispensaries-illegal-appeals-court-rules-10558752 ![]() Jeffrey Matura and Melissa England joined the Arizona Cannabis Bar Association, whose mission is to educate lawyers and the public on cannabis law and to serve the needs of responsible cannabis legislation and regulation.
+[4]http://www.phoenixnewtimes.com/news/cannabis-extracts-arizona-dispensaries-illegal-appeals-court-rules-10558752 Jeffrey Matura and Melissa England joined the Arizona Cannabis Bar Association, whose mission is to educate lawyers and the public on cannabis law and to serve the needs of responsible cannabis legislation and regulation.
 Ms. England was also elected to serve as the secretary of the Association and will help to coordinate its future events and community outreach programs.
 MORE ABOUT JEFF MATURA: Jeff Matura is a founding shareholder of Barrett | Matura.
 His practice emphasizes commercial litigation, municipal and governmental law, and cannabis law.
 He is AV-Rated by Martindale-Hubbell, which is the highest peer-review rating an individual lawyer can receive.
 He has also received the Rising Stars designation by Super Lawyers.
-Contact Jeff at 602-792-5721 or email him at jmatura@barrettmatura.com MORE ABOUT MELISSA ENGLAND: Melissa England is a senior associate with Barrett | Matura and her practice encompasses a variety of areas including insurance law, construction law, commercial litigation, municipal and governmental law, and cannabis law.
+Contact Jeff at 602-792-5721 or email him at [email protected] MORE ABOUT MELISSA ENGLAND: Melissa England is a senior associate with Barrett | Matura and her practice encompasses a variety of areas including insurance law, construction law, commercial litigation, municipal and governmental law, and cannabis law.
 She has received the Rising Star designation by Super Lawyers and has been named as one of Arizona’s Finest Lawyers.
-Contact Melissa 602-792-5707 or email her at mengland@barrettmatura.com.
+Contact Melissa 602-792-5707 or email her at [email protected].
 Melissa England presented to other lawyers and industry experts regarding the enforceability of contracts involving cannabis at the Arizona State University Sandra Day O’Connor College of Law in connection with its presentation on Arizona’s War on Drugs: Cannabis Law in Arizona.
 Ms. England provided an in-depth examination of the legal and practical problems that individuals and companies encounter when they attempt to enforce contracts that involve cannabis and cannabis-related issues.

 Included in the presentation was a discussion of insurance coverage for patients and cannabis businesses in states that have approved medical or recreational cannabis use.
 Ms. England also discussed how individuals and companies can avoid common pitfalls when trying to enforce contracts in the cannabis industry.
 Learn more about Melissa England, or contact Melissa at mengland@barrettmatura.com Hunton v.
 American Zurich Ins.
 Co. – Expert’s Testimony May Lead to Implied Waiver of Attorney-Client Privilege